opensearch-project/dashboards-visualizations/README.md

-# Open Distro for Elasticsearch Kibana Visualizations
+# Open Distro for Elasticsearch OpenSearch Dashboards Visualizations

-The Open Distro for Elasticsearch Kibana Visualizations enables you to use additional types of visualizations inside Kibana Visualize and integrate them in Kibana Dashboard.
+The Open Distro for Elasticsearch OpenSearch Dashboards Visualizations enables you to use additional types of visualizations inside OpenSearch Dashboards Visualize and integrate them in Dashboard.

 ## Documentation